tiagormacedo/tiagormacedo.github.io/lists/articles2read.md

     - a shallow network operates mainly through changing geometry and changes topology only in its final layers, a deep one spreads topological changes more evenly across all layer.

+Black and Sanyal, _Underlying flag polymatroids_: http://arxiv.org/pdf/2207.12221

+Negut, _Category O for quantum loop algebras_: http://arxiv.org/pdf/2501.00724

+    Abstract.
+We generalize the Hernandez-Jimbo category O of representations of Borel subalgebras of quantum affine algebras to the case of quantum loop algebras for arbitrary Kac-Moody g (as well as related algebras, such as
+    quantum toroidal gl(1)).
+Moreover, we give explicit realizations of all
+    simple modules, and devise tools for the computation of q-characters that are new even for g of finite type.
+Our techniques allow us to generalize
+    classic results of FrenkelHernandez, Frenkel-Mukhin, Hernandez-Jimbo and Hernandez-Leclerc, as well as prove conjectures of Feigin-Jimbo-Miwa-Mukhin and Mukhin-Young.

 ---